m-loay/OOP_Concepts/Tut15_Invoking Base-Class Functions from Derived-Class Objects/README.md

 #Tut15_Invoking Base-Class Functions from Derived-Class Objects
 Object Oriented Programming

-The purpose of the tutorial to use base pointer to use base functionality of base clasee in derived class.
+The purpose of the tutorial to use base pointer to use base functionality of base classes in derived class.

 1. mkdir Debug